Moving On: Take or Leave School Library Lessons?

 CONSIDER OUR TEACHERS

 I remember my first year as a new school librarian.
 The previous librarian had opened the new middle school and left after 2 years, but she had already done several collaborative lessons with teachers.
 Imagine my apprehension when a teacher came to me: “B_ and I did a unit on _____ and I want to do the same unit again this year.”
-The teacher didn’t know exactly what B_ had done for the lesson, so thank goodness I had her lesson files:
+The teacher didn’t know exactly what B_ had done for the lesson, but thank goodness I had her lesson files:

 • I was able to find the lesson so the teacher didn’t need to spend inordinate amounts of her planning time to get me up to speed.